-Though stress incontinence affects people of all ages, races, and both sexes, it is twice as common in women as in men; and affects one in three women at some point in their lifetimes .
-It is more common in women because pregnancy, childbirth, and menopause may weaken the pelvic floor muscles.
-The condition is especially common in older women because the pelvic floor muscles tend to weaken with age, especially when hormone levels drop after menopause.
+Though stress incontinence affects people of all ages, races, and both sexes, it is twice as common in women as in men, and affects one in three women at some point in their lifetime.
+2 It is more common in women because pregnancy, childbirth, and menopause may weaken the pelvic floor muscles.
+The condition is especially common in older women post-menopause because the pelvic floor muscles tend to weaken with age, especially when hormone levels drop.

 If stress incontinence is affecting your lifestyle, there are treatments that can lessen the problem or eliminate it entirely.
-Although there are surgical devices such as bladder slings, mesh implants, and transvaginal tape that are approved by the FDA to treat urinary incontinence, they have very high rates of complications.
+There are many effective treatments, and surgery should be considered only as a last resort.

-The good news is there are simpler and safer treatments that have been shown to improve bladder control and decrease stress incontinence.
-The treatment that has been shown to have the most consistent success in helping women achieve continence is pelvic floor muscle exercises that you can perform yourself at no cost .
-The fact that it is free is probably the reason it is not used more widely: nobody is advertising it because they can’t make much money from it.
+Pelvic floor muscle exercises, which you can perform yourself at no cost, is the treatment that has been shown to have the most consistent success to help women achieve bladder control.
+3 The fact that it is free is probably the reason it is not more widely used: nobody is advertising it because they can’t make money.

 Before you go to a doctor about your stress incontinence, here is information that will help you decide what kind of doctor or treatment is best for you.